Alejogb1/job-board/blog-data/error-exceeded-maxredirects-redirect-loop-error.md

 **How to Debug**

-Alright so you've got a loop what to do This is the actual interesting part
+so you've got a loop what to do This is the actual interesting part

 *   **Browser Dev Tools:**  Your browser's dev tools are your best friend Open them up and go to the Network tab Watch the requests and redirects You'll see a chain of responses that lead to the loop Look at the status codes and the headers especially `location` headers to see where things are being bounced If you see the same request bouncing over and over you've got it
 *   **Server Logs:** Check your server logs for any clues.
 Server logs can tell you more about what's happening at the server side what redirects were triggered for which pages etc.